kraisr/Quiz-App/README.txt

 Instructions:
 -> Pretty Simple, just download the files, compile, and run the Server.java Class then Login.java to start the program.
+Do not run the QuizMenu.java file.

 Who submitted what:
--> (Hyungchul Kim) submitted report on Brightspace
+-> (Corey Tuinstra) submitted report on Brightspace
 -> (insert whomever inserted) submitted Code on Vocareum